|

 Church, and your wedding, if perfromed in NJ or NY, perfectly legal.

-Since I live in NJ near the NY
+Since I live in NJ near the NY border, those

-of clergy member can officiate.
+clergy member can officiate.
 I have performed weddings in both states without problems.

 The laws, or at least the official state